 Today, senior members of this community are confident, though, of a reverse migration.
 Percy Gazder, trustee, Jehangir Rajkotwala Baug Trust (Karachi), says, “The opportunities are in Pakistan today because of the China Pakistan Economic Corridor, which has resulted in an economic upswing.
 Some of our prominent Parsi business groups, such as the Avari group of hotels and B.D.
 Sethna Provision Stores, are benefiting from this.”

-The Parsis and Goans in Pakistan, who are mainly concentrated in Karachi, continue running their institutions and businesses despite the political and demographic disadvantages they face – the number of non-Muslim minorities has dwindled to 3% today from 23% in 1947.
+The Parsis and Goans in Pakistan, who are mainly concentrated in Karachi, continue running their institutions and businesses despite the political and demographic disadvantages they face – the number of non-Muslim minorities has only increased from 2.88% in Pakistan (former West Pakistan) in 1951 to 3.73% today.
 But the socio-cultural facets associated with them – Western classical music concerts, English theatre and a range of cuisines – have brought in much needed diversity to what has become a monochromatic Islamic State.